• Home

 resilient thread

-Each of these garments is a portrait of a family member.
-This series was a labor of love and an exploration of identity, garment as gift, and personal story telling.
+Each garment is a portrait of a family member and a meditation on labor and relationships.
+This series was a labor of love and exploration of identity, the act of gifting, and personal myth and story telling.
 All color in each piece came from me dyeing it by hand using natural dyes.
-The lace in Lace Spirit is handmade by me, and I foraged for the black walnuts I used to dye that piece a rich brown.
+The lace in Lace Spirit is handmade by me, and I foraged the black walnuts used to dye that piece a rich brown.
 Working mostly from my bedroom, I sewed the overalls’ applique by hand.
 I dyed and hand-wove the fabric in Southern Belle , which is a piece about domestic labor, the alienation of conservative Christian womanhood, and is intentionally lacking in creative design.
 The fur used in Rabbit and Raven was skinned by the subject of the piece from a coyote hit by a car.
 That piece includes themes of strength and vulnerability.
 Screen printed images on Joy, Hope, Nostalgia were done using natural dyes, and many were based off of family photographs.
-Using natural dyes in this work is part of and an illustration of the deep connections my family has with the natural world.
-Each of these slow and intentional processes provided time and space to honor these relationships and stories.
+Using natural dyes in this work was me engaging with my deep connections to the natural world.
+Each of these slow and intentional processes provided time and space to meditate on these relationships and stories amidst incredible political and social turmoil which impacted me personally during the years of 2016 and 2017.

 In order: